“Deoxyribonucleic acid, DNA is the genetic material of us, made up of the deoxy sugar, phosphate and nitrogenous bases.”

 - Transposons: A Jumping Entity and a Foe with Benefits

-DNA is genetic material of all, made up of nitrogenous bases, phosphate and sugar.
-It inherits characters from one generation to another.
+DNA is the genetic material of all, made up of nitrogenous bases, phosphate and sugar.
+Its role is to create variations in nature and transmit them to consecutive generations.

 Mutation in any of the functional gene leads to abnormality in an organism.
 Some of the common mutagenic agents are chemicals, environment, UV light and adverse conditions.